 “At the beginning, they left us alone for the most part,” Arielle says softly.
 ‘Then the director found out.
 She called Beth.”

 Beth is Beth Davalos, coordinator of the Families in Transition (FIT) program at Seminole County Public Schools.
 Timing is everything.
 If Beth had waited 10 minutes to approach the Metzger family at the YMCA, their lives would be completely different.

-“We were actually right on time.
+But fate is always right on time.
 Beth not only helped the Metzgers get into a motel for a month, she also connected them with community services.
-But most significantly, she extended them an invitation-one that would change their lives forever.
+But most significantly, she extended them an invitation — one that would change their lives forever.

 Producers from CBS’ 60 Minutes had contacted Beth and were searching for families in Seminole County who lived in their cars or trucks.
 Beth asked the Metzger if they were willing to be interviewed.